 Hello!
 My name is Hun Chung.
 Welcome to my website!

-In September 2018, I will be starting as an Associate Professor (tenure- track) at the School of Political Science and Economics at Waseda University, Tokyo, Japan.
+I am an Associate Professor (with Tenure) at the Faculty of Political Science and Economics at Waseda University, Tokyo, Japan.

 I received my first PhD in Philosophy at Cornell University in 2012.

 I received my second PhD in Political Science at the University of Rochester in December, 2017.

 I work at the intersection of Political Philosophy and Formal Theory (Game/Social Choice Theory).